Redjive2/SoundBending/README.md

 }
 ```

-SoundBending will assume there is a file called `"Buddy Holly.mp3"` under `(Rumble Path)\UserData\NameBending\soundbendingSounds\`, and will play it if this variation is used by NameBending and if the preference/strictness settings allow it.
+SoundBending will assume there is a `.mp3` file called `"Buddy Holly"` under `(Rumble Path)\UserData\NameBending\soundbendingSounds\`, and will play it if this variation is used by NameBending and if the preference/strictness settings allow it.